COSC481W-2025Winter/Ript-Fitness/README.md

 <h3 style="font-size:20px; font-weight:bold;">Christopher Martus - Team Member</h3>
 <p style="font-size:16px;">Hi, my Name is Christopher.
 This is my last class to finish my bachelors degree in computer science.
 I current work at a tim hortons but am looking for other work in either IT or software engineering.
 I am married and we have a cute little australian shepherd named Bond.
 In my free time I enjoy playing disc golf, video games and messing around with soldiering and 3d printing.</p>

+<h3 style="font-size:20px; font-weight:bold;">Evan Snowgold - Team Member</h3>
+<p style="font-size:16px;">This is my Senior Year, majoring in Computer Science Applied.
+For 7 years I've worked in R&D, in that time I've progressed from software validation and documentation, to programming in Visual Basic and Javascript, utilizing MsSql and Jquery.
+I'm always looking to learn and improve, and will be applying to masters programs after graduation.</p>

+<h3 style="font-size:20px; font-weight:bold;">Michael Shahine - Team Member</h3>
+<p style="font-size:16px;">I am in my senior year at Eastern Michigan University I will be getting my bachelors degree in Computer science.
+I plan to continue my education after EMU in a masters program and higher education.
+Outside of school I love to play basketball, and spend time by the water.</p>

+<h3 style="font-size:20px; font-weight:bold;">Rob Hewinson - Team Member</h3>
+<p style="font-size:16px;">I'm in my final semester at Eastern Michigan University and will recieve my bachelor's degree in Computer Science.
+Once I graduate I plan on getting a job as a Web Developer.
+I enjoy making websites and have done many web projects previously.
+One of the projects I have previously worked on was movierex.org.
+It's a movie recommendation website.
+I have experience in React JS, Java Spring Boot, and Django.</p>

+<h3 style="font-size:20px; font-weight:bold;">Tina Trotta - Team Member</h3>
+<p style="font-size:16px;">I'm in my senior year of double majoring in Data Science and Spanish Language.
+Over the summer, I interned at Comerica Bank as a Data Enablement Intern.
+I worked a lot in SQL (using online data lakehouse Dremio) and pulled the data into Power BI for analytics.
+My internship got extended into the school year, so I'll continue working.</p>